 Blenheim Palace is one of the most well known stately homes in England.

 Address: Woodstock OX20 1PP

-Built with the Jacobethan architectural style, Highclere Castle in Newbury, Hampshire, instantly gained popularity earlier in England.
-The gothic designs of the exterior, as well as the interiors, are stunning.
+The gothic designs of the exterior of Highclere Castle in Newbury, Hampshire, as well as the interiors, are stunning.
 Expect to see stunning big paintings by the likes of Sir Joshua Reynolds.